4d/docs/website/translated_docs/es/API/Transporter.md

 #### Descripción

-The `.connectionTimeOut` property contains <!-- REF #transporter.connectionTimeOut.Summary -->the maximum wait time (in seconds) allowed to establish a connection to the server<!-- END REF -->.
+La propiedad `.connectionTimeOut` contiene <!-- REF #transporter.connectionTimeOut.Summary -->el tiempo máximo de espera (en segundos) permitido para establecer una conexión con el servidor<!-- END REF -->.
 By default, if the property has not been set in the server object (used to create the transporter object with `SMTP New transporter`, `POP3 New transporter`, or `IMAP New transporter`), the value is 30.

 <!-- END REF -->